acend/kubernetes-basics-training/content/en/docs/10.0/sidecar/sidecar.md

 ## Task {{% param sectionnumber %}}.1: Add a Prometheus MySQL Exporter as a sidecar

-In [lab 8](../../08.0/) you have created a MySQL Deployment.
+In [lab 9](../../../09.0/) you did the last modification of the `mysql` Deployment.
 In this task, you are going to add the [Prometheus MySQL exporter](https://github.com/prometheus/mysqld_exporter) to the existing Deployment.

 Change the existing `mysql` Deployment using: